bobbyjenrow/no-smile-left-behind/content/education.md

 <p>A common meal which demonstrates starch, sweet sugar, and sugar snuck into a food is a peanut butter and jelly sandwich.
 The bread is starchy, the jelly is sweet and sugary, and the peanut butter may have had sugar added to it by the manufacturer.
 Eaten frequently, this is a recipe for oral health problems.</p>

 <p>This <i>does not</i> mean that you/your child can never enjoy sugar or starch!
 Instead, the diet must be balanced with other types of foods including proteins and healthy fats.
 Examples of foods which will promote oral health are vegetables, lean meats, fish, nuts, eggs, beans, and more.
 When eating or drinking sugar, do so as part of a meal – not as a snack – because chewing the non-sugary foods in the meal will help to clear the sugary food off the teeth, much like tooth-brushing does.
-This prevents the sugar from remaining on the teeth for a long period of time and feeding the plaquewhich causes tooth decay.</p>
+This prevents the sugar from remaining on the teeth for a long period of time and feeding the plaque which causes tooth decay.</p>

-<h4>Frequency vs. amount</h4>

 <h4 class="section-subheader">Foods to Eat/Foods to Limit</h4>